kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 {{% capture body %}}

-[Kube-apiserver][kube-apiserver] performs auditing.
+[Kube-apiserver](#https://github.com/kubernetes/website/blob/release-1.12/content/zh/docs/admin/kube-apiserver.md) performs auditing.
 Each request on each stage of its execution generates an event, which is then pre-processed according to a certain policy and written to a backend.
 The policy determines what's recorded and the backends persist the records.
 The current backend implementations